vondrakt/nanopore-read-annotation/README.md

 The reference sequences: `/testing_data/reference_database_satellite_and_retrotransposons`

 The LASTZ tabular output is first filtered of comment lines which begin with a '#' and sorted based on Nanopore read name.
-Promptly the filtered output is passed to a python script which will filter the output based on a minimum bitscore value and maximum length of hit.(Fig 1A-C)
+The filtered output is then passed to a python script which filters the output based on a minimum bitscore value and maximum length of hit.(Fig 1A-C)

 The LASTZ command and filtering: